Cadillac Margarita

 Margaritas are a drink of Mexican origin, so it makes sense to serve them with Mexican food.

-While regular chips, guacamole and tomato salsa are a great appetizer… why not step it up a notch?
+While regular chips, guacamole and tomato salsa are a great appetizer… these are Cadillac Margaritas, after all, so why not step your food pairings up a notch, too?
 Try grilled guacamole and a flavored salsa like cilantro pineapple salsa would also be perfection.

 A batch of margarita bars or margarita jello shots would be perfect for dessert.